jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Intro to Device Dev/b-Toolchains drivers and bsps/b1-Toolchains and drivers/_index.en.md

 pre = "› "
 +++

-> Overview of toolchains and drivers
->    (short paragraphs: what is their function, why are they important)
->   * build systems (CMake)
->    * compilers (GCC)
->    * board support packages (BSP, aka hardware drivers)
->    * software libraries (IoT C-SDK) to create MCU applications
->    * How to research and find more information?
->    * VIDEO / ILLUSTRATION: demonstrating the parts working together
->    * (possible) CHECK IN: summarize key points in a quick review

-___

 The {{< awsService type="edukit-long-en" >}} development kit consists of a development board, microcontroller (MCU), memory, input and output pins, and an interface for communication.
 In order to program, or provide instructions, to the {{< awsService type="edukit-short-en" >}} you must supply firmware.
 A toolchain consists of programming tools that help you develop and communicate firmware to your board.

 Toolchains can contain different tools, but commonly consist of a build system, cross compiler, board support packages (BSP), and software libraries.
 #### Build system ###

-(CMake)
+A build system synchronizes the toolchain components, manages the build process, and helps to create the standard build files.
+We use [CMake]{https://cmake.org/} as our build system.
 For more information, see [About CMake](https://cmake.org/overview/).

 #### Cross compiler ###

-(GCC)
-A cross compiler translates the written code into executable code for the development board's processor.
-In our case, we're creating C programs and using the GNU Compiler Collection (GCC)
+A compiler converts a program you supply into executable code that the platform can run.
+A cross compiler performs the same task and can compile code across multiple platforms.
+We use the GNU Compiler Collection (GCC ) as our cross compiler.
 For more information, see [GCC, the GNU Compiler Collection](https://gcc.gnu.org/) through GNU.org and [GNU Compiler Collection](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) on Wikipedia.

 #### Board support packages ###

-(BSP, or hardware drivers)
+A board support package (BSP) is a collection of hardware-specific drivers and routines that allow a Real Time Operating System to function on a specific platform.
 For more information, see [Core2 for AWS IoT EduKit BSP](https://edukit.workshop.aws/en/api-reference/index.html).

-#### Software libraries ###
+#### Software libraries and software development kits ###

-(IoT C-SDK) to create MCU applications
+Software libraries are a collection of prewritten tools, templates, and code that provide functionality.
+They can also provide base code that can be customized to meet a specific need.
+Similarly, a software development kit (SDK) provides a software libraries that help to build platform-specific code or applications.
+Because much of the code that you flash to your {{< awsService type="edukit-short-en" >}} is in the C programming language, we utilize the AWS IoT C-SDK.
+For more information, see the [AWS IoT Device SDK for Embedded C](https://docs.aws.amazon.com/freertos/latest/userguide/c-sdk.html).

+> << author note >>
+> INSERT AN ILLUSTRATION THAT SHOWS HOW THESE COMPONENTS WORK TOGETHER
+>

+> << author note >>
+> POSSIBLE CHECK
+>